MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/app-ratings.md

 3. **[Monitor](https://docs.microsoft.com/en-us/power-apps/maker/model-driven-apps/monitor-page-checker)** – This tool helps makers to troubleshoot and diagnose issues with live monitoring of a user’s session.
 Know more(link).
 4. **Usability** – This action redirects to documentation of best Power Apps provided recommendations on design and patterns.

-## How is feedback data stored in Dataverse?
+## How is the feedback data stored in Dataverse?
 Microsoft added a new default entity in dataverse called “User Rating” to all Power Apps and Dynamics 365 organizations based on dataverse.
 This entity stores rating score and comments from each user feedback.
 This is an organization owned entity with default create, read, and delete rights provided to system administrators and customizers.
 Environment Makers role has only read privilege available.

 >[!Note]
 >1.
-Read privilege defines who all can view the ratings feature on the apps.
+Only users with read privileges can view ratings of the apps.
 >2.
-Update action on a user entity record is blocked for all roles and all users.
+Update on user rating entity records is blocked for all roles and users.

 Administrators can also share the app score and comments to external stakeholders by creating [PowerBI dashboards on User Rating entity](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/use-powerbi-dataverse).
 This will help them to convey feedback to makers outside organizations and lacking access to production environments.